msyinmei/notes4codes/Markdown/Markdown.md

-*This part dysfunctional on Github?*
-Ordered (numbered) lists use regular numbers followed by periods as list markers:
+Ordered (numbered) lists use regular numbers followed by periods as list markers (be sure to have a blank line beforehand):

 1. First
 2. Second